-Over the past 12 months, many were forced to adapt to life in a contactless digital world.
+Over the past 12 months, many were forced to adapt to a contactless digital world.
 Interactions with both customers and employees all went virtual overnight.
 Initially, businesses resistant to change or thought of digital transformation as just another buzzword quickly found themselves woefully unprepared.
-But it’s too late for excuses, and there is now a simple choice of going digital or risk becoming invisible or irrelevant.
+But it's too late for excuses, and there is now a simple choice of going digital or risk becoming invisible or irrelevant.

 As audiences increasingly expect digital experiences as standard, businesses launch live streaming offerings in everything from live events and sports to gaming.
 Streaming enables brands to cut out the middleman and unlocks opportunities to get to know their customers authentically.
 For live streaming to succeed, viewer management is key to a smooth experience, and the ability to scale quickly is also crucial.